marcwie/marcwie.github.io/content/_index.md

 ## News

+**04 May '20:** The description-paper of the copan:CORE World-Earth modeling framework is now published in [Earth System Dynamics](https://www.earth-syst-dynam.net/11/395/2020/).
+You can play around with the reference implementation available on [github](https://github.com/pik-copan/pycopancore).

 **19 Dec.
 '19:** *Domino Effects in the Earth System -- The potential role of wanted tipping points* is the title of the agenda-setting paper for our [DominoES project](https://www.pik-potsdam.de/research/projects/activities/dominoes).